Frequently asked questions

 How do people respond or otherwise send in comments or questions?

 You can respond by following the instructions shown on the poll when it is displayed.
 You send a text message to the number 22333.
 The format of your response is determined by the type of poll.
 More detailed information can be found in the User Guide.

-You can also vote via your poll's web page on Poll Everywhere, via an embeddable voting widget, on a phone's web browser using PollEv.com, or via Twitter.
+You can also respond via the poll's web page on PollEverywhere.com, or via an embeddable widget, or on a mobile web browser using PollEv.com.